Have you ever wondered what the most important part of a skateboard is? If you think the answer is anything but the wheels, then you are wrong.

 Wonnv LED Light-up Skateboard Wheels, as the name implies , glow with LED lights, they light up.
 So this might not be for everyone.
-It is more popular among younger fans who are attracted to the lights.
+It is more popular among younger skateboarders who are attracted to the lights and flashy gimmicks.

 It is also praised by safety enthusiasts and activists because the LED lights make it easier to be seen at night.

-Considering the type of technology that goes into these set of wheels, this is a reasonably priced wheel, in fact it is a bargain.
+Considering the type of technology that goes into this set, this is a reasonably priced wheel, in fact it is a bargain.

 Basically, the whole unit works like a dynamo that generates the energy used by the LEDs.

 More Installation than usual is needed, as you might assume with these type of wheels.
 Your order will arrive with installation instructions which you have to follow carefully to make sure your wheels do light up, as something as simple as not tightening the bolts enough would prevent the LED lighting up.

 Most wheels are usually made of polyurethane but what specifies their effectiveness are the many different sizes they come in.

 You should choose an appropriate size depending on what type of skating activity you intend to carry out.

 Just remember these few key points :

 - The lower the ‘mm’ number the slower and more stable the wheel